De-thatching, when and how

 De-thatching a lawn helps it grow more resilient and thick.
-The goal of dethatching is to remove moss and matted grass clippings that tend to accumulate over the years, suffocating and replacing the lawn itself.
+The goal of dethatching is to remove moss and matted grass clippings that accumulate over the years, suffocating and replacing the lawn itself.

 This also reduces the spread of diseases, and ensures that the lawn remains green and thriving all year round.